Kansas City Missouri

 Spectral patrons who liked to sit at the bar probably still do so.

-Former prostitutes who died here are hopefully enjoying the jazz, perhaps still trying to work at the oldest profession.
+Former prostitutes perhaps are still trying to work at the oldest profession.

 STILL HAUNTED?

 Probably so.
-While there has been no hard evidence found that has been made public, the owners of this building have had experiences withe their spectral residents.
+While there has been no hard evidence found that has been made public, the owners of this building have had experiences with their spectral residents.

 LOCATION